 Have the kids check each spot at the designated times and mark them as full sun, partial sun or full shade.
-(You can use icons, stickers or words for this -- whatever makes it fun for your kids.)
-Run the experiment over two or three days to account for any cloudiness.
+(You can use icons, stickers or words for this — whatever makes it fun for your kids.)

 Get online and find the kids some information on why you need to know how much sun each area gets.

 Plan your plants